LeetLLM

 Characteristics

-🎯 Production tip: Threshold tuning is itself a product decision.
-Set block thresholds conservatively (high confidence before removing content) to avoid over-blocking. review thresholds can be looser since humans are in the loop.
-Tune these quarterly against your false-positive and false-negative rates.
+Threshold tuning is itself a product decision.
+Set block thresholds conservatively to avoid over-blocking. review thresholds can be looser since humans or Tier 2 are in the loop.
+Tune these thresholds against measured false-positive and false-negative rates.

-Instead of generic training, we inject the current policy definitions directly into the context.
-This makes the system "policy-aware" and allows for immediate rule changes without retraining.
+Instead of baking every rule into model weights, we inject the current policy definitions directly into prompt or retrieval context.
+That makes the system policy-aware and lets many rule changes ship as configuration updates rather than full retrains.
 The code block below illustrates a system prompt containing the exact policy rules.
-It serves as the instruction template for the Tier 2 LLM.
-The template takes the user's content as an input variable and instructs the model to output a structured JSON decision with an explicit reasoning chain.
+It serves as the instruction template for the Tier 2 judge.
+The template takes the user's content as an input variable and instructs the model to output a structured JSON decision with a short policy rationale.

 text